 CyberGRX’s Risk Analysis leverages the MITRE ATT&CK® framework to create kill chains and use cases to help uncover gaps that might have gone unreported otherwise.
 Here users can review a graph illustrating a company’s high level tactic vulnerabilities.
 The shaded area indicates the degree the company has controls in place to prevent, detect, or respond to these tactics.

 The Findings Table provides ranked recommendations by CyberGRX to help users manage their risks and remediation activities.
-Findings are prioritized by High (H), Medium (M) and Low (L) based on the company’s assessment answers, the attack scenarios or use cases driven by Mitre ATT&CK, and the impact assessment.
+Findings are prioritized by High (H), Medium (M) and Low (L) based on the company’s assessment answers, the attack scenarios or use cases driven by Mitre ATT&CK, and the Impact Questionnaire.

 For more information about CyberGRX's Predictive Risk Profile, please check out our FAQs.